 Dancers with scoliosis need not fret!
 There’s no reason to make your child stop dancing.
 Some dance movements like repeated back bends can aggravate scoliosis, but avoiding those movements makes more sense than eliminating dance altogether.

 Scoliosis muscle retraining treatment is a long-term commitment.
 We’ve found that restricting activities your child loves is psychologically damaging.
 A frustrated child often abandons her scoliosis treatment program quickly.

-If your child has scoliosis, it's likely that she also has brain chemical, hormone, and nutritional imbalances.
-Recent studies show that correcting these imbalances helps stop scoliosis progression and greatly enhances the results of neuromuscular retraining.
-Healthy neurotransmitters are directly related to your child's spine reflex control and proper alignment.
+If your child has the condition, it’s likely that she also has neurotransmitter, hormone, and nutritional imbalances.
+Recent studies show that correcting these imbalances helps stop curve progression.
+This enhances the results of scoliosis-specific exercises.
+Balanced neurotransmitters and hormones are related to your child’s proper spinal alignment.